 Today is Mandela Day.
 We wish a healthy and happy 95th birthday to Nelson Mandela and as he spends his 41st day in hospital in…

-Earlier this month, Transparency International, the anti-corruption and pro-transparency think tank based in Berlin, Germany released their 2013 Global Corruption Barometer.
-The comprehensive survey revealed that a startling 1 in 4 people had paid a bribe in the last 12 months and that over half of the people surveyed believed corruption had worsened.
-The good news is that people still believe they can make a difference when it comes to fighting corruption and are willing to take action to snuff it out.
+Earlier this month, Transparency International, the anti-corruption and pro-transparency think tank based out of Berlin, Germany released their 2013 Global Corruption Barometer.
+The comprehensive survey revealed that a startling 1 in 4 people had paid a bribe in the last 12 months and over half the people surveyed believed corruption had worsened.

 Traveling always gives you an interesting insight into the culture of another country, but an additional benefit of traveling is the ability to reflect back on your own culture and to see it from a different perspective.
 The observance of holidays, and more specifically the importance placed on some celebrations by the community and society as a whole, is just one of the interesting comparisons you can make after having traveled abroad.

 As everyone is certainly well aware, there was a bombing last week at the 117th running of the Boston Marathon.
 With no know terrorists organizations claiming immediate responsibility, an anxious public desperately searched for clues and eagerly waited for answers into the identity of the suspect(s).
 Wild speculation was the order of the day and pundits “in the know” even went as far as to incorrectly and absurdly spew theories about who did it, such as Fox News contributor and overall hack Erik Rush, who claimed “Muslims are evil.
 Let’s kill them all,” and that it was the Saudi’s who were to blame.
 A Saudi man was initially questioned by Boston Police but released shortly thereafter.